qubitdigital/qubit-sdk-ios/README.md

 If you wish to use QubitSDK without a package manager such as CocoaPods, you can do so by importing the `UniversalFrameworkRelease/QubitSDK.framework` files into your project.
 This enables both debugging in the simulator and executing code on the iOS platform.

-To add QubitSDK to your project using this method:
+To add QubitSDK to your project using this method, just clone this GitHub repo and then:

 1. Open Xcode, and right-click on your project.
 2. Select "Add Files to <Your Project Name>".
 Select `UniversalFrameworkRelease/QubitSDK.framework` and press Add, with 'Copy items as needed' ticked.